StewBC/cc65-Chess/readme.txt

 0. Updates

+* May 2020 - Advanced Build instructions at XI.
+* May 2020 - I created a version for the Commander X16 (R37).
+* May 2020 - I created a graphics version for the C64.
-May 2020 - [raxiss] created a nice Oric-1/Atmos/Telestrat port.
-See X below.
+* May 2020 - [raxiss] created a nice Oric-1/Atmos/Telestrat port.

-Jan 2020 - Oliver Schmidt created a beautiful Apple II port.
+* Jan 2020 - Oliver Schmidt created a beautiful Apple II port.
 See IX below.

-There is a Commodore 64 .PRG and an Apple II .DSK file in the release tab.
+* There are images for all platforms in the releases tab.

 I.   Introduction (Feb 14, 2014)